moleculer-java/moleculer-spring-boot-demo/README.md

 ![image](docs/installer3.png)

-The Molecular service appears in the list of Windows Services:
+The Moleculer service can be found in the list of the Windows Services:

 ![image](docs/service.png)

-If you start a NodeJS-based Moleculer node, you can use the REPL console to test any Moleculer Action in Java node:
+If you start a Node.js-based Moleculer node, you can use the REPL console to test any callable actions in the installed node:

 ![image](docs/getobject.png)

 The java-based Moleculer node's REPL console can be accessed via telnet.
-To do this, type "telnet localhost" command, then enter your user name and password (defaults are "admin" / "admin"):
+To do this, type "telnet localhost" command, then enter the user name and password (defaults are "admin" / "admin"):

 ![image](docs/info.png)